ibm-cloud-docs/assistant/deploy-salesforce.md

       - **Field Label**: `x-watson-assistant-token`
       - **Field Length**: Specify the maximum length allowed to ensure it can hold a token that might contain over 100,000 characters.

-1.  {: #deploy-web-chat-salesforce-add-page-to-layout}Add the Visualforce page that you created to the Salesforce chat app.
+1.  {: #deploy-salesforce-add-page-to-layout}Add the Visualforce page that you created to the Salesforce chat app.

     To ensure the Salesforce agents can see history of the chat between the customer and your assistant, you must add the page that you created earlier into the console that they use to keep track of their work.
 See [Create and Configure Lightning Experience Record Pages](https://help.salesforce.com/articleView?id=lightning_app_builder_customize_lex_pages.htm&type=5){: external}.